 Jennum has been part of the Mt.
-SAC family since 1995 and previously served as the Director of PE and Associate Athletics Director.
+SAC family since 1995 and previously served as the Director of PE and Associate Director of Athletics.
 As the Director of PE and Associate A.D., he co-administered the division's educational programs and shared oversight of Mt.
 SAC’s 22 competitive sports programs for men and women.

 He currently serves on numerous statewide and regional committees for the California Community College Athletic Association (CCCAA).
-He was formerly the State Track and Field Management Council Representative for six years and also served as the President of the National Central Football Conference.
-Within the South Coast Conference Men's & Women's Swimming Administrative Representative and has previously served as the South Coast Conference Men's and Women's Basketball, Men's and Women's Golf, Cross Country and Track Management Representative.
+Jennum served as State Track and Field Management Council Representative for six years and also served as the President of the National Central Football Conference.
+Within the South Coast Conference he is the Men's & Women's Track and Field Administrative Representative and has previously served as the conference Men's and Women's Basketball, Golf, Cross Country, Swimming and Track Management Representative.
 Jennum was also recently elected to the Executive Committee for the National Association of Two-Year College Athletics Administrators (NATYCAA), sitting as the 1st Vice President of the organization.

 At Mt.
-SAC, Jennum taught various theory and activity courses and has served as an Assistant Volleyball Coach for the Men’s Volleyball Program.
+SAC, Jennum has taught various theory/activity courses and has served as an Assistant Volleyball Coach for the Men’s Volleyball Program.

-Jennum received his Bachelor’s Degree in Kinesiology, with a Minor in Physiology, from Cal Poly Pomona, where he was a varsity member of the Broncos Men’s Basketball and Soccer Teams.
-He received his Masters Degree in Exercise Physiology from Cal State Fullerton.
+Jennum received his Bachelor’s Degree in Kinesiology, with a Minor in Physiology, from Cal Poly Pomona, where he was a member of the Broncos Men’s Basketball and Soccer Teams.
+He received his Master's Degree in Exercise Physiology from Cal State Fullerton.

-He currently resides in Placentia with his wife Tracey (Johnson), a former NCAA Division I Volleyball Player and their 2 young sons, Eli and Brody.
+He currently resides in North Orange County with his wife Tracey (Johnson), a former NCAA Division I Volleyball Player and their 2 sons, Eli and Brody.
 In his spare time, he enjoys spending time with his family, coaching, golfing and is an avid sports fan.